-The Leupold VX-6HD also has several features the VX-5HD lacks like an electronic reticle level, alumina flipback lens covers, and a reversible throw lever to help adjust magnification.
+The Leupold VX-6HD also has several features the VX-5HD lacks like an electronic reticle level, alumina flipback lens covers (also called scope covers), and a reversible throw lever to help adjust magnification.
 The VX-6HD scopes also have an illuminated reticle as a standard feature, but that’s an optional add-on for the VX-5HD.

 Not surprisingly, the Leupold VX-6HD is also a lot more expensive, with an MSRP of $1,600 to $2,6000 depending on the exact model.